Global Managing Director & Chief Frontier Markets Analyst

 Nicole has over a decade of international legal and regulatory transactional knowledge.
 She was for five years deputy managing director at DaMina Advisors and is currently co-founder of KRescent Consulting LLP, a capacity building platform for lawfirms in Africa.
 Nicole successfully practiced corporate law with top global firms Shearman & Sterling, Baker & McKenzie and Curtis, Mallet-Prevost, Colt & Mosle.
 Nicole has advised on dozens of multimillion dollar cross-border corporate transactions and has provided valuable counsel to several Fortune 500 clients.
 In addition to her professional involvement in Africa, Nicole also has a strong academic background in the subject as, in addition to receiving her Juris Doctor (J.D.) from the Georgetown University Law Center, she has obtained a master`s degree (M.A.) from Columbia University where she focused on francophone African culture and a master`s degree (M.A.L.D.) from the Fletcher School of Law and Diplomacy where she focused on business development in sub-Saharan Africa.

-Stephanie is Vice President of Corporate Affairs, where she manages the company`s global corporate and communications platform across four continents.
+Stephanie is a Non-Executive Director, where she oversees governance issues for the company`s global corporate platform across four continents.
 Stephanie has also worked extensively within the Canadian government and with various Africa-focused development organizations in Canada.
 Stephanie has a wealth of experience helping organize high profile events for various international organizations and NGOs in North America, Europe and Africa.
 She recently assisted with the planning and organization of the Internet Governance Forum which hosted over 2,000 delegates in Nairobi, Kenya.
 Stephanie is the co-founder of the Africa Development Forum at The University of London, School of Africa and Oriental Studies; Co-founder of Re-Connect Ghana, a platform for connecting youth in Ghana with peers in the Ghanaian diaspora; and Executive Director of the Gordon Guggisberg Ghana-Jewish Friendship Foundation.
 Stephanie holds a B.A Honors in Political Science and Law from Carleton University, Ottawa, Canada and a M.A in International Studies and Diplomacy from SOAS, University of London.

 Associate Director, Special Projects, M&A Transactions and Commodities